jerhon/honlsoft-v2/blog/2022/2022-10-07-how-does-git-store-files.md

 ## Wrapping Up

 GIT has a very interesting system for storing files and keeping tracking of commits in a repository.
-Through it's three basic objects it can take a snapshot of all the files in a git repository with minmal costs.
+Through it's three basic objects it can take a snapshot of all the files in a git repository with minimal costs.

 I hope a few of these examples in action has demystified the internals of how GIT stores things.
 If you want to learn more about how GIT stores files, [check this page in the GIT documentation](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).